-SECTION 1.
-Legislative findings.
-The General Assembly finds and declares that:

-(1) Wireless communications and broadband technology are economic forces that contribute to the growth and stability of the Rhode Island economy; and

-(2) Policies in Rhode Island have, for many years, established robust competition in the wireless communications market without unreasonable, industry-specific regulation as the best means of promoting universal service, economic efficiency, technological innovation, expanded consumer choice and empowerment, and investment in and deployment of advanced communications services in the state; and

-(3) Stating such policies in statute will provide additional certainty and continuity of this policy and is necessary to attract new investment in wireless, broadband and other advanced networks, encourage technology deployment and promote the creation of new jobs in Rhode Island, while at the same time ensuring that consumers of wireless service continue to benefit from the consumer protection laws that apply to consumers generally; and from the consumer protection laws that apply to consumers generally; and

-(4) The great majority of other states have already enshrined similar policies in statute; and

-(5) Rhode Island's wireless marketplace is one of the most open and competitive in the nation, with over 99% of residents having access to three or more wireless providers; and
+1 SECTION 1.
+Chapter 39-1 of the General Laws entitled "Public Utilities Commission" is 2 hereby amended by adding thereto the following section: 39-1-1.1.
+Legislative findings. -- The general assembly finds and declares that: 3 4 (1) Wireless communications and broadband technology are economic forces that 5 contribute to the growth and stability of the Rhode Island economy; and (2) Policies in Rhode Island have, for many years, established robust competition in the 6 7 wireless communications market without unreasonable, industry-specific regulation as the best 8 means of promoting universal service, economic efficiency, technological innovation, expanded 9 consumer choice and empowerment, and investment in and deployment of advances 10 communications services in the state; and 11 (3) Stating such policies in statute will provide additional certainty and continuity of this 12 policy and is necessary to attract new investment in wireless, broadband and other advanced 13 networks, encourage technology deployment and promote the creation of new jobs in Rhode 14 Island, while at the same time ensuring that consumers of wireless service continue to benefit 15 from the consumer protection laws that apply to consumers generally; and (4) The great majority of other states have already enshrined similar policies in statute; 16 17 and 18 (5) Rhode Island's wireless marketplace is one of the most open and competitive in the 19 nation, with over ninety-nine percent (99%) of residents having access to three (3) or more